agiac/rivo/README.md

 ## Roadmap

 - [ ] Review docs, in particular where "pipeline" is used instead of "generator", "sink" or "transformer"
-- [ ] Remove current dedicated folders for special pipelines and move them to the main package
-- [ ] Consider dedicated options for each pipeline instead of a common set of options
 - [ ] Add more pipelines, also using the [RxJS list of operators](https://rxjs.dev/guide/operators) as a reference:
   - [ ] Tap
-  - [ ] Better error handling
   - [ ] Time-based
   - [ ] SQL
   - [ ] AWS